SethVandebrooke/SUM/README.md

  - SUM requires no configuration.
 Just plug and play right out of the box!
 You don't even have to touch the javascript if you don't want to!
  - SUM is fully extendable!
 It's built with a simple API that gives you full control over its capabilities.
  - SUM user data persists across multiple pages.
+ - SUM redirects to the login page if the user isn't logged in, but only when you want it to.

 Why use SUM?
  1. Because it SUMs up user management for your prototypes, so that it is ACTUALLY worth it to add behavior to a prototype you're probably going to through away.